HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 ## Secured Hadoop exercises

 In this lab we will see how to interact with Hadoop components (HDFS, Hive, Hbase, Sqoop) running on a kerborized cluster and create Ranger appropriate authorization policies for access.
+If you do not already have HBase installed, and would like to run the excercise, you can install it via Ambari 'Add service' wizard

 - We will Configure Ranger policies to:
   - Protect /sales HDFS dir - so only sales group has access to it